mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 For more information, see the [official CAPI documentation][CAPI docs]

 ## What is OpenStack?
 OpenStack is an open source cloud infrastructure platform to mainly provide infrastrcture as a service (IaaS).
 The OpenStack project was started 2010 by NASA and Rackspace.
-2014 the OpenStack Foundation was founded and the ecosystem grows to an Anything as a Service (XaaS) platform.
+In 2014, the OpenStack Foundation was founded and the ecosystem grows to an Anything as a Service (XaaS) platform.
 The foundation was renamed to "Open Infrastructure Foundation" in 2021.

 The core components for an OpenStack based IaaS platform are:
 * Cinder (Block storage)